jBerling/abmedium/packages/abmedium/README.md

 ## Disagreements and Simultaneities

 To add a safety mechanism that prevents you from project a value over an unexpected value, you add mappings instead of direct values.
-A mapping is created by calling `mapping` with the value to change _to_ followed by the _expected_ value.
+A mapping is created by calling `mapping` with two values.
+The first value is the value of the projected node.
+The second value is the expected value of the underlaying node.

 ```javascript
 treedoc = {